-Under the Southland Regional Pest Management Plan 2019, it is prohibited to harbour Undaria, including having Undaria growing on a vessel’s hull, within the Southland region.
+Under the Southland Regional Pest Management Plan 2019, harbouring Undaria, including having Undaria growing on a vessel’s hull, within the Southland region is prohibited.

 - vessels must be free of Undaria when they leave the Southern Undaria Exemption Area and the Breaksea Sound Undaria Exemption Area;